-Architecture defines the public realm thereby contributing to a grand composition that is the modern city.
+Architecture defines the public realm and therby contibutes to the grand composition that is the modern city.
 Architecture occurs at the point where the internal functions and purpose of a building intersect with the external context or place.
-The balancing of these elements is what leads to new and specialized architectural forms that reflect the uniqueness of place.
+Balancing these elements is what leads to new and specialized architectural forms that reflect the uniqueness of place.

-Much of our work involves the careful insertion or addition to existing buidlings and historic settings.
-Blending and combining new and old elements leads to unique and timeless architectural solutions.
+At Urban Matrix, architecture involves the careful insertion or addition to existing buidlings and historic settings.
+Blending and combining new and old elements leads to unique and special architectural solutions that are timeless.

-We practice urban design through the careful integration of multiple urban systems to create a framework that guides urban development and architectural form in a way that is both economically and environmentally sustainable and resilient to changing conditions.
+Urban Design involves the careful integration of multiple urban systems to create a framework that guides urban development and architectural form in a way that is both economically and environmentally sustainable, and resilient to changing conditions.

 The quality of the public realm is the key to the success of all urban development projects.
 A corollary exists between the vitality of the public realm and the value of the real estate within it.
 The characteristics of great cities are a product of numerous separate systems, activities and cultural history that coincide and overlap to create memorable and unique urban spaces.

 The special characteristics of the land, the surrounding context, the available infrastructure, the natural assets of the site, and the cultural heritage of the area are carefully studied when designing any new community, campus or institution.
 These are synthesized to learn the key elements that will define the new development as a unique and memorable place.